Universal geometric framework for black hole phase transitions: from multivaluedness to classification: A local geometric criterion for classifying phase transitions

-\textit{\textbf{A local geometric criterion for classifying phase transitions.}---}Since $\mathcal{F}(T)$ inherits the multivaluedness of $r_+(T)$ during a first-order phase transition, we propose a classification scheme for black holes based on the local geometric criterion introduced above.
-It categorizes black holes into classes $A1$, $A2$, and $B$ according to the number of local extrema in the $T(r_+)$ curve.
-The $A1$ class corresponds to curves with two distinct extrema, signaling two non-degenerate critical points.
+Since $\mathcal{F}(T)$ inherits the multivaluedness of $r_+(T)$ during a first-order phase transition, we propose a classification scheme for black holes based on the local geometric criterion introduced above.
+It categorizes black holes into classes $A1$, $A2$, and $B$ according to the number of local extrema in the $T(r_+)$ curve, as shown in Table~\ref{tab1}.
+The $A2$ class corresponds to curves with two distinct extrema, signaling two nondegenerate critical points.
 This leads to a three-valued $\mathcal{F}(T)$, resulting in a first-order phase transition.
-In contrast, the $A2$ class exhibits only one critical point and therefore does not display the characteristic features of a first-order phase transition.
+In contrast, the $A1$ class exhibits only one critical point and therefore does not display the characteristic features of a first-order phase transition.
 Finally, for the $B$ class, the curve has no local extrema, thus $\mathcal{F}(T)$ is strictly monotonic, which means the absence of a phase transition for such black holes.

-We illustrate this criterion with the RN-AdS black holes.
+We illustrate this criterion with the RN–AdS black holes.
 For the RN‑AdS black hole, the metric function is Eq.~(\ref{fr}), and the Hawking temperature reads

 As shown in Fig.~\ref{2}, for an RN–AdS black hole with $Q=(\ell /8.66)<Q_c$, the $T(r_+)$ curve displays a local maximum $T_1$ and a local minimum $T_2$, signaling a typical first-order phase transition.
 In contrast, for a series of charges $Q > Q_c$ (such as $\ell/5.9$, $\ell/5$, $\ell/4.5$, $\ell/4$), the curves are monotonic with no local extrema, indicating the absence of a first-order phase transition.
 This result agrees with the conclusion obtained from the thermodynamic analysis \cite{Guo:2022}, thus providing support for our geometric framework.